Skip to Main Content

 4. Evaluation

 As part of your assessment design, create a rubric that clearly outlines the grading criteria for the project.
+Clearly articulate to your students what your expectations are for their final projects.
 Whenever possible, try to prioritize process and effort alongside the final product.
 This will help your students feel more comfortable experimenting and will keep them focused on the research aspects of their project.

 5. Preservation